ggouws/HPC_RNAseq/README.md

   ```

   The job will then receive the allocated resources, the task will run, and the appropriate output files will be generated
   (inlcuding output and error logs).
-In the following workflow, the output from a particular step is the input for
+In the following workflow, the output from a particular step is generally the input
-  the next step. **IMPORTANT:** You'll need to wait for each job to finish before submitting the next.
+  for the next step. **IMPORTANT:** You'll need to wait for each job to finish before submitting the next.
 It is also
   **important** to check the error and output logs after each step/job (before launching the next job) to see whether
   it has completed properly or if there were issues or failures.